 You provide the voice.
 We'll provide the megaphone.

 It’s been a century since the Equal Rights Amendment (ERA) was introduced, and despite some progress, women’s equality is still at risk due to fluctuating legislative decisions.
 Take action now by entering your address below and send a message urging your Congress members to support ERA Now (H.J.
 Res.
 82) for certifying the ERA as the 28th Amendment, ensuring women’s rights are fully codified.

 John R. Lewis Voting Rights Advancement Act (H.R.
 14)

 With so much at stake each time we head to the ballot box, it’s crucial that everyone is able to make their voice heard.
 The John R. Lewis Voting Rights Advancement Act (H.R.
 14) responds to the wave of voter suppression tactics enacted over the past decade with critical protections to ensure the freedom to vote for all.

 Join AAUW in urging Congress to improve and expand legislation protecting our civil rights, economic security, and access to education.

 Workplace & Economic Equity

-The gender pay gap is persistent and can only be addressed if women have the tools they need to challenge discrimination and employers have the incentives they need to comply with the law.
+The gender pay gap is persistent.
+To address it, women need the right tools to challenge discrimination and employers need incentives to comply with the law.
 It’s time for Congress to make real change for all families by passing the Paycheck Fairness Act.

 Unlike the majority of developed countries worldwide, the United States does not guarantee paid annual leave, paid time off for illness or family care, or paid parental leave.
 And for many Americans, this unpaid time off work is untenable and it threatens their economic security.
 That’s why AAUW is calling for passage of the Family and Medical Insurance Leave (FAMILY) Act, which would create a national self-funding paid family and medical leave insurance program.